vorpalnet/blade/SECURITY.md

 configuration says the issuer was BLADE.
 That symmetry is the reason the issuer publishes a JWKS at all rather than sharing a secret.

+> **Not built in BLADE, and on 8.3 it does not need to be.** WebLogic still
+> cannot stand in as the *issuer*: its Embedded LDAP is an identity store, and
+> there is no authorization endpoint, no token endpoint and no JWKS anywhere in
+> the install.
+But it can be the *client*. **OCCAS 8.3 (WLS 14.1.2) ships an
+> OpenID Connect identity assertion provider** —
+> `wlserver/server/lib/mbeantypes/oidc-identity-asserter.jar`, absent from OCCAS
-> **Not built:** the OIDC redirect dance (authorization code + PKCE) in the
+> 8.1 — which runs the authorization-code + PKCE redirect itself, discovers the
+> IdP's endpoints from the issuer URL, reads a `groups` claim into realm
+> principals, and allows virtual users so nobody is provisioned twice.
+So on 8.3
+> the browser SSO dance is domain configuration, not a reverse proxy and not
+> BLADE code.
+See **[IAM.md](IAM.md)** §2 for the configuration and for the one
+> item still to confirm against Oracle's 14.1.2 security documentation.
+On 8.1
-> browser.
-Same position as §2 — terminate it at a reverse proxy, or point these
+> the position above stands: terminate it at a reverse proxy, or point these
 > settings at the IdP directly.
-WebLogic cannot stand in as the issuer: its
-> Embedded LDAP is an identity *store*, and every OAuth artifact Oracle ships in
-> OCCAS 8.1 is client-side (`oauth2-client`, `oauth1-client`, the IDCS
-> integrator asserter).
-There is no authorization endpoint, no token endpoint and
-> no JWKS anywhere in the install.

 ---